MHJahanbakhsh/notes/javascript.md

 ## synchronus:
 essentially the same thing as being single threaded

-## let see what happens when you invoke a function in terms of execution context and call stack:
+## let see what happens when you invoke a function (in terms of execution context and call stack)
 consider code below:
 ```
 ```